vishalmamidi/spring-coverages/README.md

 # spring-coverages

-added code coverage at <https://vishalmamidi.github.io/spring-coverages/>
-This project will use an open source project Jacoco to genearete test coverage report and posts that reports to GitHub pages
+This project will use an open source project Jacoco to genearete test coverage report and posts that reports to GitHub pages available at <https://vishalmamidi.github.io/spring-coverages/>